vocatwk/CodeU-Nemo/README.md

 Changes we've made since we started:

-* Nemo has profile pages for users where they can update their about Me's and view their sent messages.
+* Nemo has profile pages for users where they can update their About Me's and view their sent messages.
 * Nemo has private and public conversations.
 * Nemo uses filters to determine if a user has access to a specific page of the app.